 “The chick from Charny” and a battler; that’s how Leanne described herself in her first speech on December 3, 2020, adding that she wanted to show that politics can be for hard-working, ordinary family battlers like herself.

-Canberra has been home to Leanne since she was five years old, when her Dad left her Mum, so Mum Lorraine moved Leanne and older brother Barton to the ACT.
+Canberra has been home to Leanne since she was five years old.

 Leanne and her 2 kids, Lachlan and Bethany